ryanhaining/cppitertools/README.md

 ```
 *Note*: Just like Python's `itertools.groupby`, this doesn't do any sorting.
 It just iterates through, making a new group each time there is a key change.
-Thus, the the group is unsorted, the same key may appear multiple times.
+Thus, if the the group is unsorted, the same key may appear multiple times.

 zip
 ---